MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 ## Responsible AI

-Review the Microsoft Documenation on (Responsible AI use for Power Apps)[../common/responsible-ai-overview.md] to understand the choices a user has when working with AI.
-Additionally, review the (Power Fx Copilot FAQ)[../common/pfx-copilot-faq.md] for questions regarding this functionality specifically.
+Review the Microsoft Documenation on [Responsible AI use for Power Apps](../common/responsible-ai-overview.md) to understand the choices a user has when working with AI.
+Additionally, review the [Power Fx Copilot FAQ](../common/pfx-copilot-faq.md) for questions regarding this functionality specifically.